loaizasteven/finetuningLLM/README.md

 1. Prompt the model to provide the desired structure as part of the system message (Current use in this repo)
 2. Utilize the native kwarg `response_format` in the cilent object when creating the call.
 We can utilize pydantic classes with the wrapper method `client.beta.chat.completions.parse()` [[1]](#reference)

+## Fine Tuning Task
+Some examples of specific SLM finetuned for a particular domain or task.

+### Insurance Agent
+Step 1: Generate Sytntheic Data: Use the main run script of `synthetic.chatcompletion.py` to generate the training data as a jsonl format
+Step 2: FineTuning: See `train.py --run True` for application of `openai_finetuning.finetune.openAIFinetuning()` method for insurance agent.
+Step 3: Test: Run `train.py --run False` for an example query to the finetuned insurance agent.

 ## Considerations
 This repository is follows part of the tutorial provided by OpenAI [2], with modifications to the base scripts and logic.